benyanke/UbuntuUnifiInstaller/README.md

 # _Ubiquity Unifi Controller_ Install Script for Linux
 ## With Let's Encrypt
-Bash installer script for the Unifi Controller for Ubiquity's unifi access points, including integration with Let's Encrypt (via nginx
+Bash installer script for the Unifi Controller for Ubiquity's unifi access points, including integration with Let's Encrypt (via nginx)

 Currently, only the Let's Encrypt + Nginx implementation works, but I plan to also get direct standalone installing working soon.
-Also need to get automatic certificate renewal added.
+Also need to get automatic certificate renewal added to crontab with this tool.

 ### How To Use